rocketacademy/bootcamp-4.1/1-frontend/1.2-css/README.md

 Unless we have a strong reason not to, Rocket recommends using external styles for all CSS to keep our CSS rules centralised in CSS files that can be re-used across HTML files.

 Unless we plan to be CSS specialists, we do not need to memorise exact CSS specificity of every permutation of selectors and HTML elements.
-Most browsers provide precise tools to debug CSS specificity, and [W3Schools documents](https://www.w3schools.com/css/css\_specificity.asp) how to calculate CSS specificity when we need to.
+Most browsers provide precise tools to debug CSS specificity, and <a href="https://www.w3schools.com/css/css\_specificity.asp" target="_blank">W3Schools documents</a> how to calculate CSS specificity when we need to.

 ## Exercises